UCL-EO/geog0133/README.md

 Lectures and practicals are in-person.

-Note that 1 week iS designated 'catch up' to allow for student requests for deeper content analysis and coursework FAQs.
+Note that 1 week is designated 'catch up' to allow for student requests for deeper content analysis and coursework FAQs.

 | Date |  Time | Location |  Course Week | Topic | Presentations  | Notes  |
 |---|---|---|---|---|---|---|